openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       a.foo(); { console.log ("that is the block code") }
       // method 'foo' is called with 'p' parameter set to 'undefined'
-      // ';' allows to specify expliclty that '{' starts the block
+      // ';' allows to specify explicitly that '{' starts the block

       function bar(f: ()=>void) { ... }